-Subsequent to year end, on September 29, 2021, the Company and Tocvan entered into a purchase and sale agreement for the Rogers Creek project whereby Tocvan acquired a 100% interest in the project and the prior option earn-in agreement was terminated.
-Consideration received for the sale is comprised of 500,000 common shares of Tocvan and will also include common shares in a newly formed company called Cascade Copper Corp., having a value of \$75,000, based on the prelisting finance price when listed on the Canadian Securities Exchange.
-Tocvan will, subject to shareholder and regulatory approval, spin out its 100% interest in the Rogers Creek project into Cascade Copper Corp., which will focus on copper porphyry exploration assets in Southern British Columbia.
+On September 29, 2021, the Company and Tocvan entered into a purchase and sale agreement for the Rogers Creek project whereby Tocvan acquired a 100% interest in the project and the prior option earn-in agreement was terminated.
+Consideration received for the sale was comprised of 500,000 common shares of Tocvan and will also include common shares in a newly formed company called Cascade Copper Corp. ("Cascade Copper"), having a value of \$75,000, based on the prelisting financing price when listed on the Canadian Securities Exchange.
+Tocvan will, subject to shareholder and regulatory approval, spin out its 100% interest in the Rogers Creek project into Cascade Copper, which will focus on copper porphyry exploration assets in Southern British Columbia.
 The Company will retain a 2% NSR on the Rogers Creek project where 1% can be repurchased for \$1 million.